Half-caste: South Africa

 Sociological literature on South Africa, including the pre-colonial, colonial and apartheid eras, refers to half-caste as anyone born from admixing of White and people of color.
 An alternate, less common term, for half-caste was Mestizzo (conceptually similar to Mestizo in Latin American colonies).

 Griqua (Afrikaans: Griekwa) is another term for half-caste people from intermixing in South Africa and Namibia.

 People of mixed descent, the half-caste, were considered inferior and slaves by birth in the 19th-century hierarchically arranged, closed colonial social stratification system of South Africa.
 This was the case even if the father or mother of half-caste person was a European.

-Also, during the apartheid eras, Indians were treated as the upper middle class that was virtually superior to half-caste Coloreds.
+Also, during the apartheid eras, Indians were treated as the upper middle class that was virtually superior to half-caste Coloureds.

 United Kingdom

 In the United Kingdom, the term when used primarily applies to those of mixed Black and White parentage, although can extend to those of differing heritages as well.